Uncategorized Archives - Triumphant Partners

 1. General Partnerships: In a general partnership, each partner has an equal or proportional ownership of the dental practice.
 This type of partnership involves shared responsibility, meaning that if one partner makes a decision, it’s as if all partners made that decision.
 This collaborative approach can foster a strong sense of teamwork and mutual support among the partners involved.

 2. Limited Partnerships: A limited partnership includes both general and limited partners.
 General partners handle the day-to-day operations and make significant decisions for the dental practice, while limited partners invest money in the practice but do not participate in daily management or decision-making.
+Associates may start as employees or limited partners and later transition to general partners, allowing for a pathway from associate to partner status.
 This structure allows for financial contributions without the need for all partners to be actively involved in business operations.

 3. Professional Corporations: In a professional corporation, the dental practice becomes its own legal entity.
 This setup can offer benefits like protecting personal assets and providing tax advantages.
 Professional corporations can also facilitate smoother transitions in ownership and succession planning, making them an attractive option for many dental professionals.